Join us for a talk about a hybrid digital support system.

 About the speakers

-Dorothy Muir has come to Brain in Hand from an NHS and commissioning background, with a recent focus on reducing inequalities and digital inclusion.
+Dorothy has come to Brain in Hand from an NHS and commissioning background, with a recent focus on reducing inequalities and digital inclusion.
 She has worked in public, private and charitable sectors, regulation and within the criminal justice system.
 She combines working for Brain In Hand with consultancy work in project management, management services and stakeholder engagement.

-Marie Gavin is one of Brain in Hand’s Regional Managers; she both manages a team of specialists and delivers specialist sessions herself.
+Marie is one of Brain in Hand’s Regional Managers; she both manages a team of specialists and delivers specialist sessions herself.
 Marie has extensive experience working in inclusive education and employment support.
 She leads on our work to raise awareness of supported internships, having helped to set up schemes herself and is source of knowledge of funding routes.
 Marie combines her work with Brain in Hand with voluntary roles linked to inclusivity and education.

 Our events are for adults aged 16 years and over.